elixir-europe/dsw-tips-and-tricks/README.md

   * how to link these questions to custom json formatted data.

 **Important:** some of the described tasks need to be performed outside the DSW environement.

+# How to work in this repo

+Write tips/tricks in the [wiki](https://github.com/elixir-europe/dsw-tips-and-tricks/wiki).
+Use one page per a tip/trick.

+If code or other resourses are needed, create a tip folder in Code section and refer to files/resources from corresponding Wiki page.

+*Folder name convention:* ommit "How to", use dashes to separate words.